-Using Aon's Expected Return Tool (as of the 1st Quarter of 2022) and the target asset allocation, Aon determined that the 35th to 65th percentile range of the CTA Retirement Plan's investment returns to be 7.92 percent to 6.00 percent, with the 50th percentile rate equal to 6.96 percent.
-The Retirement Plan's investment return assumption of 8.25 percent represented the 30.3 percentile in Aon's tool.
+Using Aon's Expected Return Tool (as of the 1st Quarter of 2023) and the target asset allocation, Aon determined that the 35th to 65th percentile range of the CTA Retirement Plan's investment returns to be 8.76 percent to 6.84 percent, with the 50th percentile rate equal to 7.80 percent.
+The Retirement Plan's investment return assumption of 8.25 percent represented the 42.8 percentile in Aon's tool.

-The underlying inflation assumption used in Aon's Expected Return Tool is 2.30 percent, representing Aon's best estimate of future inflation over the next 30 years as of the 1st Quarter of 2022.
+The underlying inflation assumption used in Aon's Expected Return Tool is 2.30 percent, representing Aon's best estimate of future inflation over the next 30 years as of the 1st Quarter of 2023.
 The Retirement Plan's inflation assumption of 3.10 percent is 80 basis points higher.
-Aon did not receive updated support for the assumption, but it was supported as part of the experience study with a 30-year GEMS estimate of the U.S. consumer price inflation which trends towards historical averages, reflecting inflation and interest rate environments different than those currently observed.
-Aon recognizes there is a wide range of expectations concerning long-term inflation, but would still consider the Plan's current assumption on the upper end of what is reasonable based on recent history and current capital market assumptions.
+This assumption was supported as part of the most recent experience study with a 30-year GEMS estimate of the U.S. consumer price inflation which trends towards historical averages, reflecting inflation and interest rate environments different than those currently observed.
+We recognize there is a wide range of expectations concerning long-term inflation, but we would still consider the Plan's current assumption on the upper end of what is reasonable based on recent history and current capital market assumptions.

-If the results of the tool were adjusted for this difference in the inflation assumption, the resulting 35th to 65th percentile range would be 8.67 percent to 6.74 percent with the 50th percentile rate equal to 7.70 percent.
-The Retirement Plan's investment return assumption of 8.25 percent represents the 41.3 percentile when adjusted to use an inflation assumption of 3.10 percent.
-The Aon Expected Return Tool calculates the expected portfolio growth rate (50th percentile, geometric return) before any value is added from active management.
-The Plan's current investment return assumption exceeds the 35th percentile return based on Aon's capital market assumptions.
-Given the Plan's underlying inflation assumption and assumption support provided by the Plan's Investment Consultant, the 8.25 percent investment return assumption remains at the upper end of the reasonable range.
+If we adjust the results of the tool for this difference in the inflation assumption, the resulting 35th to 65th percentile range would be 9.66 percent to 7.74 percent with the 50th percentile rate equal to 8.70 percent.
+The Retirement Plan's investment return assumption of 8.25 percent represents the 57.1 percentile when adjusted to use an inflation assumption of 3.10 percent.
+The Aon Expected Return Tool calculates the expected portfolio growth rate (50th percentile, geometric return) before any value added from active management.
+The Plan's current investment return assumption is within a reasonable range of the 50th percentile based on Aon's capital market assumptions and the underlying plan inflation of 3.1 percent.
+Given the Plan's underlying inflation assumption and assumption support provided by the Plan's investment advisor, the 8.25 percent investment return assumption is within the reasonable range, but the inflation assumption continues to be on the upper end of the reasonable range.